0

 On top of increasing your antioxidant intake, reviewing your dietary habits as a whole is another way of lowering your CRP level.

-The emphasis should, of course, be on fruits and vegetables, but don’t forget about pulses: as a source of fibre and plant proteins, they, along with wholegrains, provide a good alternative to meat which actually maintains inflammatory states (10).
+The emphasis should, of course, be on fruits and vegetables, but don’t forget about pulses: as a source of fiber and plant proteins, they, along with wholegrains, provide a good alternative to meat which actually maintains inflammatory states (10).
 They also have a low glycaemic index, a key priority in fighting inflammation.
 So high-sugar foods are off the menu!
 (11)

 Typically, our diet also has a a poor omega 6:omega 3 ratio.
 Though omega-6 fatty acids are essential, they exert a pro-inflammatory effect if consumed in excess.
 It’s a good idea, then, to redress the balance by boosting your omega-3 intake (with, in particular, oily fish, and linseed, rapeseed or hemp oil) (12).